 2) Gym Memberships are usually Cheaper than Doctors Visits

-While I have great health insurance (Thanks Mom and Dad!), I avoid the doctors like the plague.
+While I have great health insurance (Thanks Mom and Dad, for now!), I avoid the doctors like the plague.
 I don’t know what it is about going, but I always feel like I am not sick enough to go to the doctor.
 Usually, I will wait about a week before I even think about going to see anyone.
 If I am not better by then, I consider it.

 Staying physically fit is a great way to battle of illnesses.
 I can say that I really have been lucky with dodging the flu and cold season this year. *knocks on wood* While this doesn’t always work, it has definitely helped me from anything too serious.
 Long term, exercise has been proven to reduce the risks for about a million really expensive diseases.
 If I can prevent those (or at least reduce my risks), then it seems like a small price to pay right now.